cuiqui/shader-studies/README.md

 #### Alpha blending
 It is essentially a lerp between two colors that has the following look: `src * srcAlpha + dst * (1 - srcAlpha`.
 Which is exactly a lerp where `srcAlpha` is the `t` parameter.
 In HLSL it has the following look: `Blend SrcAlpha OneMinusSrcAlpha`.

+We can do something that fades in alpha blending in the transparent queue by writing to the alpha channel in the fragment shader, for example `return float4(1, 0, 0, i.uv.x)` would give us a fading in red color with partial transparency (unlike using `clip`).

 ### Blending mode code
 Blending modes are defined in the `Pass`, but they're not actually shader code but shader lab, so Unity specific (outside the HLSL code).
 It's just one line that defines the blending mode.